mgrankin/ru_transformers/README.md

 ### 5. Prepare the dataset files
 Use `corpus/corpus.ipynb` on your dataset.

-### 6. Create dictionary for the SentencePiece tokenizer
+### 6. Create vocabulary for the SentencePiece tokenizer

 You can skip that step if you want only finetune model with existing vocab.